-The sweet spot with cardio to promote muscle growth has everything to do with the intensity, duration, and frequency.
-Scientists recommend exercising at an intensity of 70 to 80 percent heart rate reserve (HRR) with sessions that are 30 to 45 minutes in length, 4 to 5 days each week.
+The sweet spot with cardio to promote muscle growth has everything to do with the intensity, duration, and frequency. recommend exercising at an intensity of 70 to 80 percent heart rate reserve (HRR) with sessions that are 30 to 45 minutes in length, 4 to 5 days each week.
 You can find your HRR by subtracting your resting heart rate from your maximum heart rate.

 Bottom line: Working out with both cardio and resistance training exercises will keep your body and heart healthy and strong.

 The foods you eat may help you build more muscle, too.
 Your protein intake, in particular, plays an important role in fueling your muscles.
 How much protein should you eat?
 The current guideline is around 0.8 gram (g) per kilogram (kg) of your body weight each day if you’re over 19 years old.

 For example, a 150-pound woman would need to take in around 54 grams of protein a day.
 (68 kg x 0.8 g = 54.5 g.)
 A 180-pound man, on the other hand, would need to take in around 66 grams of protein a day.
 (82 kg x 0.8 g = 65.6 g.)

 Stuck on what to eat?
 Look for protein-rich foods that are also rich in the amino acid leucine.
 You can find leucine in animal products like:

 Non-animal sources of protein include foods like:

 How can you get started?
 The first step may be heading to your local gym and having a consultation with a personal trainer.
 Many gyms offer a free session as part of a membership promotion.